Rain maker approaches Central Florida; low chance for tropical development later

 WEEKEND FORECAST

 By the weekend, the disturbance will curve and move toward the Western Atlantic, which is when the chance for development materializes.
 As it moves over the ocean, a low-pressure system over the surface may develop, allowing the system to become better organized.
-There is a 20 percent chance for development during the weekend.
+The National Hurricane Center has giving the system a 20 percent chance for development during the weekend.
 At this point, it would not represent a danger to Florida, as it will be moving north and then out to the open Atlantic.

+A trough of low pressure over the NW Bahamas has a low chance of becoming a tropical cyclone once it moves over the western Atlantic later this week.
+Locally heavy rains are possible over portions of the Bahamas and Florida during the next couple of days https://t.co/tW4KeGdBFb pic.twitter.com/zamD0rsXGA— National Hurricane Center (@NHC_Atlantic) May 1, 2019

 For Central Florida, the weekend will be mostly stable, with a low chance for scattered storms, mainly in the afternoon.
 The winds will be from the south Saturday and from the southwest Sunday.
 Due to the wind direction Sunday, the temperatures will likely reach the 90s.

 Our team of certified meteorologist will monitor the system as it moves closer to Central Florida and track the showers and storms as they develop.
-Certified meteorologist Brian Shields is live starting at noon on Eyewitness News Channel 9.
+Chief certified meteorologist Tom Terry is live starting at 4 p.m. on Eyewitness News Channel 9.
 Our digital certified meteorologist, Irene Sans, will closely monitor and bring you prompt updates on our WFTV Weather app and on wftv.com.

 Read more: